 For the Control condition, participants used a handheld camera rig with a smartphone, but without wearing an AR HMD or having a fiducial marker on the camera rig.
 A Bluetooth-connected shutter release button on the rig allowed the user to take pictures manually.
 Participants were told to take pictures of the scene until they felt confident that they had acquired enough for a good reconstruction.
+We choose to use unguided acquisition as our Control condition as it remains an extremely common method in the photogrammetric community; while prior guidance methods exist (Sect.
+2), no single interface has been universally adopted.

-For the Experimental condition, participants were the AR HMD and a short tutorial (5-10 minutes) was given in the functionality of the AR HMD guidance system, during which participants were allowed to practice placement of the camera rig given a test set of acquisition poses to ensure they were comfortable with the automatic capture functionality.
+For the Experimental condition, participants wore the AR HMD and a short tutorial (5-10 minutes) was given in the functionality of the AR HMD guidance system, during which participants were allowed to practice placement of the camera rig given a test set of acquisition poses to ensure they were comfortable with the automatic capture functionality.
 Approximately 150 acquisition locations were visualized by the system to the participant, and participants were asked to capture every view.